ktyldev/neogary/README.md

 Create a Discord application for the bot [here](https://discordapp.com/developers) and invite the bot to your server.
 Currently the bot can only be invited to one server at a time.

 Fill out the configuration file and run the bot.

+# Known Issues

+* restart required to pick up new roles